DPI vs PPI: What’s the Difference? (Printing & Scanning in 2023)

 So, what you’re doing is changing the pixel density and not changing the number of pixels of the digital image.
 You can use any photo editing program to see how many pixels there are in your photo.

-For example, in Photoshop, you need to go to the menu Image > Image size.
+For example, to change DPI in Adobe Photoshop, you need to go to the menu Image > Image size.
 Here you’ll see the Pixel Dimensions, which tells you the number of pixels on the width and height.
 The total amount of pixels is under Image Size, which is expressed in MP (megapixels).

 If you want to change the PPI, I’ll explain how to do it in a dedicated section further down in the article.